 This little garden shed actually holds firewood.
 The goal was to be able to open the shed door with a wheelbarrow nearby so the firewood could be easily loaded.

 These smaller pallets fit the dimensions perfectly!
 They were the depth of the door swung open, so the wheelbarrow could remain on the ground without requiring a ramp.
 Perfect!

-Just make sure your own pallet porch can manage the stability required for gathering garden supplies, etc.
+Just make sure your own pallet decking can manage the stability and create thea smooth surface required for gathering garden supplies, etc.